The double_list

 An uninitialized node is a node with any of the pointers set to nullptr

-Only statically allocated nodes in the initial state are uninitialized.
+.
+Only statically allocated nodes in the initial state are considered uninitialized.
+For dynamically allocated lists, this method always returns false

 Generated via docusaurus-plugin-doxygen by Doxygen 1.13.2